 But the attorney for the land over says it may be only a temporary reprieve as he intends to appeal to the U.S. Supreme Court.

-Last year, a three-judge 5th Circuit panel rejected an attempt by a Louisiana business to keep the federal government from listing its timberland property as an essential habitat for the frog.
+Last year, a three-judge panel of the Fifth Circuit rejected an attempt by a Louisiana business to keep the federal government from listing its timberland property as an essential habitat for the frog.

 On Monday, the full court voted 8-6 against rehearing the case.